-CAREER: Actualizing Latent Diversity: Building Innovation through Engineering Students' Identity Development
+CAREER: Actualizing Latent Diversity: Building Innovation through Engineering Students' Identity Development (Completed)

 The U.S. needs new and innovative engineering solutions to meet the global demands of our growing economy.
 However, most engineers graduating from engineering degree programs are more alike in their problem solving approaches, ways of thinking, and engineering identities than different in their skills as innovative thinkers.
 Students who do not conform to this mold of "being an engineer" are often alienated from engineering, do not develop engineering identities, and leave engineering, which reduces the much-needed human potential for innovation.
 The overarching goal of this project funded by NSF EEC (1554057) is to characterize how latently diverse students experience the culture of engineering and negotiate their identities as engineers.
 To answer these questions, a national survey data from first-year engineering students will be collected and latent diversity will be characterized by using topological data analysis.
 From these results, longitudinal narrative interviews with latently diverse students will be used to understand students’ identity development how this identity development as is supported or hindered by their classroom experiences and institutional structure.
 The integrated education plan will implement pedagogies to support the development of latently diverse students in first-year engineering programs (a critical time point at which many talented students are lost from engineering programs).
 By directly providing engineering educators and leadership with a new understanding of ways to support these latently diverse students, and by revealing unexpected problems and functional solutions in the way these students navigate engineering degree programs, the integrated research and educational plan will directly impact the educational experiences of thousands of engineering students to develop innovative, rather than homogeneous, engineers.

 Learn more about the concept of latent diversity: